raspberrypilearning/looping-sprites/en/step_5.md

-## Resources
+## Cards
-Use these cards as a reminder and to pick up some additional techniques that you can use.
+Use these below cards as a 'how to' reminder.
+Pick up some additional techniques that you can use by exploring the cards.

 [[[generic-scratch3-sprite-rotation-style]]]